ibm-cloud-docs/assistant/deploy-phone-flex.md

 ## Test your phone number

-At this point you can now test that your phone number is connected to your flow by triggering a Say/Play widget in the Twilio Flex Flow editor.
+You can now test that your phone number is connected to your flow by triggering a **Say/Play** widget in the Twilio Flex Flow editor.

-1. Pull a Say/Play widget onto your flow canvas.
+1. Drag a **Say/Play** widget onto your flow canvas.

-1. Configure the Say/Play widget with a simple phrase like "I'm alive.".
+1. Configure the Say/Play widget with a simple phrase like `I'm alive.`.

-1. Connect the incoming call trigger to your Say/Play widget.
+1. Connect the **Incoming call** node on your **Trigger** widget to your **Say/Play** widget.

-1. Call your phone number and you should here your Twilio flow respond with "I'm alive."
+1. Call your phone number.
+You should hear your Twilio flow respond with your test phrase.

-1. Assuming this works you can now delete the Say/Play widget and move to the next step.
+1. Delete the **Say/Play** widget and continue to the next step.

-1. If this doesn't work double check your phone number configuration to make sure its attached to your flow.
+1. If this test did not work as expected, double check your phone number configuration to make sure its attached to your flow.

 ## Creating a Twilio function to handle incoming calls